knutinator/spoon-planner/README.md

 1. Navigate to https://spoonplanner.herokuapp.com/ in your web browser

 2. Register a new account or log in with an existing one
-3. Create tasks by clicking on the "Add Task" button
+3. Create tasks by clicking on the 'Add Task' button
-4. View tasks on the "All Tasks" page or the "Today's Tasks" page
+4. View tasks on the 'All Tasks' page or the 'Today's Tasks' page
 5. Edit or delete tasks as needed
 6. Mark tasks as completed by checking the box next to the task (On Today's Tasks)
 7. Input your daily energy or update it if needed
-8. Add tasks from "All Tasks" to "Today's Tasks" by clicking on the "Add to Today" button
+8. Add tasks from 'All Tasks' to 'Today's Tasks' by clicking on the 'Add to Today' button
 9. View your predicted energy surplus/deficit for today
-10. Energy levels and "Today's Tasks" resets each midnight
+10. Energy levels and 'Today's Tasks' resets each midnight

 <br>